codacy/chart/docs/configuration/monitoring.md

       url: "http://codacy.example.com/monitoring"
 ```

-Please see the [README.md](https://github.com/codacy/chart/blob/master/README.md) for more information about these values.

 ### Configuring your credentials

 We highly recommend that you define a custom password for the Crow installation.
 You can do this either through the `values.yaml` file or through a `--set` parameter during the Helm installation process.
 This parameter can be configured as follows: